alicechang29/sharebnb/sharebnb/Sharebnb.md

   ('zipcode', '00000')])
 ```

-- Flask - GET route for ALL Listings
 - On React API
   - Create an async function to get a single listing data
   - Create async function to get all listing data